adalton/apue3/Chapter04/Readme.md

     function.
 Look up the description for this function in your manuals.
     When might this function be useful?

-    The `chroot` function is useful in a number of scenarios, I'll describe one.
+    The `chroot` function is useful in a number of scenarios, I'll describe a couple.
 The system call is useful in system recovery scenarios.
 Consider a secnario where a Linux machine will not boot, perhaps because of some previous misconfiguration.
 A person can boot the machine off of some external bootable media (e.g., DVD, USB) and get a root shell.
 The person